 Scripting is a vast topic so in the scope of these documents we can merely introduce you to the subject.
 Even though you can do a lot in the Dungeon Editor without ever touching scripting, I would encourage you to try it out since doing scripts, even very simple ones, will open a lot of new possibilities for your level designs.
-If you want to get started in programming in general, I think scripting in the Dungeon Editor and maybe creating a custom asset or two on the side is a good starting point since you can start off with very easy and simple scripts and then build up from there.
+If you want to get started in programming in general, I think scripting in the Dungeon Editor is a good starting point since you can start off with very easy and simple scripts and then build up from there.

 Level scripting in Legend of Grimrock 2 is done using a programming language called Lua which is a very flexible language with a simple syntax and it’s a great language for getting started in programming too.
 Prior knowledge of Lua won’t be absolutely necessary here but I won’t be covering the details of Lua programming here either so even a cursory knowledge of scripting or programming in general will be helpful.
 But I’m sure you can get quite far even with just copying and pasting these examples and modifying them for your purposes too.
 I’m certain the modding community will also produce a great amount of scripts that will be available for anyone to use.

 The game console is a very helpful tool when it comes to scripting (or for level design in general) and you can enable the console by editing the grimrock.cfg file (usually located in your “\Documents\Almost Human\Legend of Grimrock 2″).
 Then, you can access the console in the game preview window by pressing the tilde key (under Esc and above Tab) and run lines of script there.
 If the console doesn’t show up, you may also need to modify the value of consoleKey from 220 to 192, depending on your keyboard layout.
 Also, messages that are printed from scripts will be displayed on the console and to get started with some practical stuff, let’s learn how to print a traditional “Hello world!” message!